MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-sdn.md

 ### Known resources

 These resources can be created and managed with or without VMM.
 If you make changes to these resources outside VMM, VMM overwrites the out-of-box changes, when a VMM operation is performed on the object.
-This could cause configuration and connectivity issues, and should be avoided whenever possible.
-There's no way to revert an overwrite unless you detect the issue, and reconfigure manually.
+This could cause configuration and connectivity issues and should be avoided whenever possible.
+There's no way to revert an overwrite unless you detect the issue and reconfigure manually.

 We strongly recommend that you configure resources that are known to VMM in the VMM fabric only.

 **Known object** | **Details** | **Modify**
 --- | --- | ---
-AccessControlList | An AccessControlList contains a list of ACL rules, and can be assigned to virtual subnets or IP configurations. | Overwritten by VMM if you enable out-of-box
+AccessControlList | An AccessControlList contains a list of ACL rules and can be assigned to virtual subnets or IP configurations. | Overwritten by VMM if you enable out-of-box
 AclRule | Summarizes the network traffic that is allowed or denied for a VM network interface. | Overwritten by VMM if you enable out-of-box
 Gateway | Provides gateway services to one or more virtualNetworks. | Overwritten by VMM if you enable out-of-box GatewayPool | GatewayPools aggregate a set of gateways resources into a single pool.  | Overwritten by VMM if you enable out-of-box